pborkar6/Projects/Image Completion using GANS/Image completion/readMe.txt

 The final design is chosen based on the pix2pix paper.
-I’ve trained GANs for an assignment and I have first hand knowledge that DC-GANs are very hard to train, especially on larger images.
-Mode collapse is common.
 So, though I found some papers which used DC-GANs for image inpainting, I chose conditional GANs, since the pix2pix paper states that the model works well with small datasets also.

 Our generator is an auto encoder, with 7 layers in encoder and 7 layers in decoder.
 The paper stated the stride length is 2.
 Since we used an image size of 128 x 128, we adjusted the number of layers accordingly.